 I was brand new to the whole green and natural living thing, but I decided that using vinegar for cleaning would be a good place to start.

 So, I headed to the store, bought myself some vinegar and a spray bottle, and I’ve never looked back.

-Now days, I purchase vinegar by the gallon, and usually at least two at a time.
-I continue to be amazed at all of the many uses for vinegar around the house, and love that it is such a simple, non-toxic, and of course, frugal solution.
+Nowadays, I purchase vinegar by gallon containers, and usually at least two at a time.
+I continue to be amazed at all of the many uses for vinegar around the house and love that it is such a simple, non-toxic, and of course, frugal solution.

 1. General cleaning